Research

 In atmosphere-only models with the LGM and 2xCO2 SST patterns prescribed as lower boundary conditions, we can estimate the climate feedback associated with each SST pattern.
 We repeat this in different atmosphere models and using different versions of LGM SST patterns, and we systematically find that the LGM feedback is less negative compared to the 2xCO2 feedback.

 This work focuses on how the spatial pattern of sea-surface temperature (SST) impacts climate feedbacks and sensitivity (the "pattern effect").
 We are using atmosphere-only GCMs to quantify differences in the radiative feedbacks actuated by LGM SST anomalies compared to the feedbacks we expect from a doubling of CO2.
-I have been running prescribed-SST experiments in NCAR CAM4, CAM5, and CAM6 with reconstructions of SST and sea ice based on paleoclimate data assimilation, while collaborators have run similar simulations in HadGEM3 and GFDL-AM4.
+I have been running prescribed-SST experiments in NCAR's CAM4, CAM5, and CAM6 with reconstructions of SST and sea ice based on paleoclimate data assimilation, and I have worked with collaborators to run similar simulations in the UK Met Office model, HadGEM3, and NOAA's GFDL-AM4.

-If we use the LGM as a constraint on the climate sensitivity that is applicable to modern-day global warming (as done in Sherwood, Webb et al. 2020), we need to make an adjustment for how these different SST patterns (LGM vs. 2xCO2) drive different radiative feedbacks (and climate sensitivities).
+If we use the LGM as a constraint on the climate sensitivity that applies to modern warming (as done in Sherwood, Webb et al. 2020), we need to make an adjustment for how these different SST patterns (LGM vs. 2xCO2) drive different radiative feedbacks (and climate sensitivities).

 Carbon Brief invited an article explaining our findings on Climate Sensitivity based on the Last Glacial Maximum: Guest post: Ice-age analysis suggests worst-case global warming is less likely .

-I gave a 20-minute talk on this work at the ECS & Cloud Feedback Symposium (Oct.
+I also gave a 20-minute talk explaining this work at the ECS & Cloud Feedback Symposium (Oct.
 2023): video recording.

 For the general public, Phys.org, The National (UK), and UW News published brief articles that summarize our results.